 IVD Australia, www.ivd.org.au

-Products that serve Australia’s ageing population are likely to experience growth.
+Products that serve Australia’s aging population are likely to experience growth.
 BMI Research forecasts that the orthopedic and prosthetic market will be the fastest growing sector within the Australian medical device market over the next five years.

-The leading underlying causes of death in Australia are coronary heart disease, stroke, dementia (including Alzheimer disease), lung cancer, chronic obstructive pulmonary disease (principally emphysema and chronic bronchitis), breast cancer, prostate cancer, diabetes and colorectal cancer.
+The leading underlying causes of death in Australia are coronary heart disease, stroke, dementia (including Alzheimer’s disease), lung cancer, chronic obstructive pulmonary disease (principally emphysema and chronic bronchitis), breast cancer, prostate cancer, diabetes and colorectal cancer.
 Although Australians are living longer, they are also increasingly suffering from chronic diseases.
 Approximately 50% of all Australians have one chronic disease and around 20% have at least two.
-These include, cardiovascular disease, cancer, chronic kidney disease, diabetes, mental health, musculoskeletal conditions, oral health and respiratory diseases (including asthma and COPD).
+These include, cardiovascular disease, cancer, chronic kidney disease, diabetes, mental health musculoskeletal conditions, and oral health and respiratory diseases (including asthma and COPD).